OpenNTI/nti.webhooks/docs/index.rst

 - Auto-copy principal from interaction when none is given.
 - What about using nti.externalizations (?) "find primary interface"
   function as a generic ``IWebhookResourceDiscriminator``?
+- Use the nti.zodb properties for the created/last modified time, as appropriate.

 Thoughts on HTTP API
 --------------------